Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

+Notice that the {\em Coupon IDs} are useful in this context, since the random walks starting at $v$ and ending at $u$ may have followed different paths; $u$ just knowing the number of random walks coming from $v$ is insufficient to backtrace the walks.
+Moreover, the nodes on the paths will need to know the $Coupon_{ID}$ as well for the same reason.
+Now we are ready to show the main result of this section.

-\begin{theorem} The {\sc Improved-PageRank-Algorithm} (cf. Algorithm \ref{alg:pr-walk-undirected}) computes the \pr accurately and with high probability finishes in $O(\frac{\sqrt{\log n}}{\eps})$ rounds. \end{theorem} \begin{proof} The algorithm {\sc Improved-PageRank-Algorithm} consists of three phases.
+\begin{theorem} The {\sc Improved-PageRank-Algorithm} (cf. Algorithm \ref{alg:pr-walk-undirected}) computes a $\delta$- approximation of the PageRanks with high probability for any constant $\delta$ and finishes in $O\left(\frac{\sqrt{\log n}}{\eps} \right)$ rounds. \end{theorem} \begin{proof} The algorithm {\sc Improved-PageRank-Algorithm} consists of three phases.
 We have calculated above the running time of each phase separately.
 Now we want to compute the overall running time of the algorithm by combining these three phases and by putting appropriate value of parameters.
-By summing up the running time of all three phases, we get from Lemmas \ref{lem:phase1}, \ref{lem:phase2} and \ref{lem:phase3} that the total time taken to finish the {\sc Improved-PageRank-Algorithm} is $O(\frac{\lambda}{\eps}+ \frac{\log n}{\lambda \eps} + \lambda)$ rounds with high probability.
-Choosing $\lambda = \sqrt{\log n}$, gives the required bound as $O(\frac{\sqrt{\log n}}{\eps})$ whp.
+By summing up the running time of all the three phases, we get from Lemmas \ref{lem:phase1}, \ref{lem:phase2}, and \ref{lem:phase3} that the total time taken to finish the {\sc Improved-PageRank-Algorithm} is $O\big(\frac{\lambda}{\eps}+ \frac{\log n}{\lambda \eps} + \lambda + \frac{\lambda}{\eps} \big)$ rounds.
+Choosing $\lambda = \sqrt{\log n}$, gives the required bound as $O\big(\frac{\sqrt{\log n}}{\eps}\big)$.
+The correctness and approximation guarantee follows from the previous section. \end{proof}